VITA: Volunteer Income Tax Assistance

 The IRS estimates four of five eligible workers claim and get EITC; however, non-traditional families — such as grandparents raising grandchildren, childless workers, and non-English speaking taxpayers are among those who most frequently overlook the credit.

 Eligibility and refund size for the EITC is based on several factors.
-These include, but are not limited to, the amount of your income (or combined incomes if married) and number and age of qualifying children.
+These include, but are not limited to, the amount of your income (or combined incomes if married) and the number and age of qualifying children.
 Note – workers without children may also qualify for EITC.

 To check your eligibility for EITC and to learn more, visit the EITC Home Page.